 McKinsey’s acquisition of QuantumBlack and BCG setting up Gamma are viewed as an attempt to take their share out of the growing AI consulting market.
 Large companies are also acquiring some AI startups to create their in-house AI units.
 Still, since it is an emerging field, AI vendors can capture a significant market share by establishing their presence early in the market.

 Another emerging technology that leverages machine learning is process mining.
 It helps companies better understand their actual processes.
 Consulting firms like EY have already started to leverage this technology by offering better services and optimize their processes.
-QPR indicates that EY can currently analyze business processes in less than one week.
-Process mining can accelerate auditing and consulting processes and help businesses identify the best processes to use AI technologies.
+A process mining vendor claims that EY can currently analyze business processes in less than one week.
+Process mining can accelerate auditing and consulting processes and help businesses identify the best processes to automate.

 For more on AI,